KarrLab/bpforms/docs/alphabets.rst

 * RNA: The four canonical RNA nucleosides, plus the non-canonical RNA nucleosides in `MODOMICS <http://modomics.genesilico.pl/modifications/>`_.
 * Protein: The 20 canonical protein residues, plus the non-canonical protein residues in `RESID <https://pir.georgetown.edu/resid/>`_.

-To support compatibility with the entries in these and other databases, `BpForms` represents biopolymers as so called ``monomers`` linked together via a ``Backbone``.
-For DNAmod based alphabets, ``monomers`` are nucleobases, and the ``Backbone`` is deoxyribose 5-phosphate.
-For MODOMICS based alphabets ``monomers`` are nucleosides and the ``Backbone`` is hydrogen phosphate.
-For RESID based alphabets, ``monomers`` are amino acids, and the ``Backbone`` is hydroxide.
+To support compatibility with the entries in these and other databases, `BpForms` represents biopolymers as sequence of ``monomeric forms`` linked together via a ``backbone``.
+For compatibility with DNAmod, the monomeric forms form the DNA alphabets are nucleobases and the backbones for the DNA alphabets is deoxyribose 5-phosphate.
+For compatibility with MODOMICS, the monomeric forms of the RNA alphabets are nucleosides and the backbones for the RNA alphabets is hydrogen phosphate.
+For compatibility with RESID, the monomeric forms of the protein alphabets are amino acid stubs and the backbones of the protein alphabets is hydroxide.

 Building additional alphabets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users can also create additional alphabets by creating additional instances of ``bpforms.Alphabet``.
-Users can either add monomers programmatically or load them from YAML files.
-Users can add monomers programmatically by creating instances of ``bpforms.Monomer`` and adding them to the ``monomers`` attribute of ``bpforms.Alphabet``, which is a dictionary that maps the character codes of monomers to monomers.
-Users can load monomers from YAML files by using the ``from_yaml`` method of ``bpforms.Alphabet``.
+Users can either add monomeric forms programmatically or load them from YAML files.
+Users can add monomeric forms programmatically by creating instances of ``bpforms.Monomer`` and adding them to the ``monomers`` attribute of ``bpforms.Alphabet``, which is a dictionary that maps the character codes of monomeric forms to monomeric forms.
+Users can load monomeric forms from YAML files by using the ``from_yaml`` method of ``bpforms.Alphabet``.
 Please see `bpforms/alphabet/dna.yml <https://github.com/KarrLab/bpforms/blob/master/bpforms/alphabet/dna.yml>`_ for an example of the YAML alphabet format.

 Contributing to the alphabets